laravel-workflow/laravel-workflow.github.io/blog/2025-07-10-building-reliable-agentic-loops-with-laravel-workflow-and-prismphp.md

 This design pattern is what you’d call a reliable agentic loop:

 - LLM generation via Prism
-- Validation & retry via Laravel Workflow
+- Validation & retry via Workflow
 - State persistence for crash recovery or inspection
 - Observability via Waterline